erickbytes/lofipython/content/blog/ways-to-free-up-disk-space-on-your-computer.rst

 **Purge unnecessary Linux packages.**

-If you are certain a Linux package can be deleted, the apt-get purge command remove a package and all configuration files from your computer.
+If you are certain a Linux package can be deleted, the apt-get purge command removes a package and all configuration files from your computer.
 Be careful not to remove any critical Linux packages.

 .. code:: console